AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 PM> Install-Package UmbracoPersonalisationGroups
 ```

+The package includes a migration that will create the necessary document types, data types and root content nodes.

+#### Umbraco 9-12

 Once installed, the default Umbraco `StartUp.cs` class should be augmented with additional extension methods for registering the package: `AddPersonalisationGroups` and `UsePersonalisationGroupsEndpoints`.
 When complete, it should look like this:

 ```